 Dr. Roger Ledlow graduated from Lipscomb University in Nashville, TN with a Bachelor of Science in June 1981.
 In September 1987, he received his Doctor of Chiropractic Medicine, graduating with honors, from Life University School of Chiropractic in Marietta, GA.
 He began practicing in 1988 and served the Florida Board of Chiropractic Medicine for many years as an examiner, consultant, and expert witness.

 Dr. Ledlow spent over 25 years in practice with a strong focus on non-surgical orthopedic and spinal disorders, full-spine rehabilitation programs, sports injuries, strength and conditioning, and biomechanics.
-He has served on the medical team for the U.S. Powerlifting Federation, the Florida Sunshine State Games, the Tallahassee Thunder arena football team and been a team doctor for multiple schools throughout his career.
+He has served on the medical team for the U.S. Powerlifting Federation, the Florida Sunshine State Games, the Tallahassee Thunder arena football team, and been a team doctor for multiple schools throughout his career.
+He had five of his patients compete in the 2008 Olympics and has treated numerous professional, college, and high school athletes.
 He has written a private practice rehabilitation manual and consulted, setup, and trained numerous private practice rehab facilities in Georgia, Florida, and Tennessee.
-He had five of his patients compete in the 2008 Olympics and has treated numerous professional, college, and high school athletes during his career.
-He enjoys training individuals for general fitness and strength and especially those with past or present medical issues, including pre and post surgical orthopedic and spinal disorders.
-His training philosophy is “Training for Life.”